KDE/documentation-develop-kde-org/content/hig/icons/colorful/_index.md

 #### Ambient Lighting

-Icon fills should reflect ambient lighting---go from a lighter top to a darker bottom.
+Icon fills should reflect ambient lighting — go from a lighter top to a darker bottom.

 {{< compare >}}